-• The modality of the position.
-Consider whether the position you are submitting requires the student to be fully in-person to complete the job responsibilities or whether some work activities may be completed remotely.
+- The modality of the position.
+Consider whether the position you are submitting requires the student to be fully inperson to complete the job responsibilities or whether some work activities may be completed remotely.
 It is important that the brief description clearly indicate whether the position is in-person, partially in-person, or fully remote.
-If the position is a fully virtual one, faculty should consider whether they would like the position advertised to UConn students across all campuses or only at their home campus.
-Please consider whether you are able to mentor and guide a student through the necessary training to accomplish the research work remotely.

-- The number of students you wish to hire.
-Be realistic and keep in mind that the student(s) will need training, supervision, feedback, and guidance on an ongoing basis across both the fall and spring semesters. - The availability of adequate, ongoing work for a student research assistant.
+Please consider whether you are able to mentor and guide a student through the necessary training to accomplish the research work remotely. - The number of students you wish to hire.
+Be realistic!
+Keep in mind that the student(s) will need training, supervision, feedback, and guidance on an ongoing basis across both the fall and spring semesters. - The availability of adequate, ongoing work for a student research assistant.
 Feedback from students suggests that many become frustrated when there is a lack of work or too many research assistants for the volume of work available.
 Consider what secondary work tasks would be appropriate if there is no new data to enter/analyze, subjects to run, etc. You could, for instance, have your research assistant read relevant literature or other documents, or develop their skills through practice with sample materials, when higher priority tasks are not available.
 Students' ability to earn their Work-Study awards to cover their expenses depends on work being available consistently. - The skills necessary for your position, as well as your willingness to train/mentor students through the learning process. - The potential for growth for a student research assistant in this position.
 Do you see opportunities for additional responsibility, learning of basic and advanced techniques, development of a more independent project, etc.?
 Will they have the opportunity to publish, present their research (on or off campus), and/or apply for funding to support the continuation of their research? - Supervision and collaboration.
 Will there be anyone, in addition to yourself, who will supervise and assign tasks to the research assistant?
 Will other faculty members, post-docs, or graduate students work with the research assistant?
 If yes, have you discussed the hiring of a work-study research assistant with these individuals?
 What will be the nature of the research assistant's collaboration with other members of your research group? - Previous work experience.
 First year students (and other work-study students) may not have previous employment experience.
 Be realistic about the qualifications that you are seeking.
 Focus on transferable skills and Career Competencies that are needed within the role.
 If you are seeking a student with more advanced skills (e.g., programming, lab techniques), contact OUR to discuss whether a Class III position might be more appropriate.
 Federal Work-Study is awarded to a relatively small group of undergraduate students, so you may not find students with the specific, advanced qualifications that you are seeking. - The appeal of your position for a student.
 Why would a student want your position?
 What skills/competencies will they learn/develop that will help them be successful in their future careers?
 Are they going to receive thoughtful feedback that is going to help them grow?